Kyokatarz/shipment-assignment/README.md

 - When the ship leaves a port, it will always end up somewhere else.
 That somewhere else has a time of arrival, which is the soonest time after leaving the previous port.
 - The difference of those times are the travelling time.
 - To determine whether the vessel is empty or not.
 I used an array to keep track of the itemIds that are currently in the vessel.
+- Add color red for the Idle event (because idle-ing is bad, I assumed?)

 A few things to take notes: